bmolnar91/workbook/module_oop.md

 #### Given two Java programs on two different machines.
 How can you communicate between the two?
 What are the possible ways?
 In a nutshell: There are multiple choices, the optimal solution depends on what kind of data is to be transferred.

 If data is String: most simple: System.out/System.in + ProcessBuilder; For low number of processes(<10): Through Sockets; For large number of processes: JMS; If data can be even Objects as well: Less processes: RMI; More processes: JMS; +Http

 #### What is an annotation?
 What can be annotated and how?
 Show examples.
-Annotations, a form of metadata, provide data about a program that is not part of the program itself.
+Annotations, a form of *metadata*, provide data about a program that is not part of the program itself.
 Annotations have no direct effect on the operation of the code they annotate.

 Annotations have a number of uses, among them:
 * Instructions to the compiler: